 “Owner”: The legal owner, equitable owner, or any person harboring or having custody and control of livestock or an otherwise permitted item of personal property.

-“Obstructive vegetation”: Any tree, shrub, bamboo, briars, vines, or other vegetation which is a hindrance to access or to visual inspection of District Works, including low grass and lawns.
+“Obstructive vegetation”: Any tree, shrub, bamboo, briars, ice plants, vines, or other vegetation which is a hindrance to access or to visual inspection of District Works, including low grass and lawns.

 “Person”: Any natural person or persons, company, partnership, corporation, governmental body, entity or trust, or any agent thereof.

-See Section IV for additional definitions.

 Section IV.
 District Responsibilities.

+The District is responsible to ensure the following:

-a.
-Maintenance, repair and improvement of District Levees, flood control works, District Maintained Ditches, drainage pumps, District Access Roads shall be the responsibility of the District.
+Maintenance, repair and improvement of District Levees, flood control works, District Maintained Ditches, drainage pumps, and District Access Roads meet all requirements for acceptable levels of stability and safety.

+that District Levees meet required standards, if any, typically following the Title 23 or Hazard Mitigation Plan (“HMP”) guidelines, including geometry, dimensions and freeboard to provide the acceptable levels of stability and safety, and special conditions as may be added by the Board, from time to time, as needed.

+the height of any fill or embankment added to the existing ground levels shall be limited to elevations and construction standards (type of material, compaction, time length of loading and consolidation and staging of construction) designated by District in the Levee Standards.

-b.
-All District maintenance costs shall be proportionally borne by each of the landowners, by way of District general and special assessments.
+All District maintenance costs shall be proportionally borne by each of the landowners, by way of District general and special assessments, and/or State or other grant funding.

 Section V. Encroachments.

 Permit Required.
-No person shall do any of the following without first obtaining an appropriate permit from the District:
+No person shall do any of the following without first obtaining an Encroachment Permit from the District:

-Perform excavation activities within 300 feet of the centerline of the levee road that either: 1) involve removing or substantially disturbing 1000 cubic yards or more of material per acre; or 2) involve digging, trenching or excavation to a depth of three (3) feet or more; or
+Perform excavation activities within 300 feet of the centerline of the levee road that: 1) involve removing or substantially disturbing 1000 cubic yards or more of material per acre; or 2) involve digging, trenching or excavation to a depth of three (3) feet or more; or

 Place, erect, install, construct, or maintain any of the following: pipelines, septic tanks, leach or drain fields, underground storage tanks, fences, parking lots or pads, poles, pole lines, utility lines, cables, gates, barriers, barricades, conduits, rails, docks, ramps, wharfs, landings, moorings, buildings, structures, obstructive vegetation, or permanent or semi-permanent improvements of any kind upon the District’s levee or other works; or

 Perform any of the activities in Section (2), above, within the District’s Area of Jurisdiction (e.g. between 110 and 160 feet on the landward side of the centerline of the levee without first: 1) obtaining a permit; or 2) obtaining an official determination by the District that no permit is necessary.
-The District shall determine that a permit is not necessary for encroachments within this area that will not potentially affect levee or flood control integrity or otherwise pose a threat to health, safety, or welfare.
+The District may determine that a permit is not necessary for Encroachments within the District Levee, District Access Road, or District Works area that will not potentially affect levee or flood control integrity or otherwise pose a threat to health, safety, or welfare.

-The above list is demonstrative of the types of encroachments subject to this section and is not to be deemed an exclusive list.
-These Regulations are not intended to and shall not render legal or proper any encroachment heretofore occurring which was not in accordance with federal or state law, county ordinance, or any encroachment that poses a threat to public health or safety.
+The above list is demonstrative of the types of Encroachments subject to this section and is not to be deemed an exclusive list.
+These Regulations are not intended to and shall not render legal or proper any Encroachment heretofore occurring which was not in accordance with federal or state law, county ordinance, or any Encroachment that poses a threat to public health or safety.

 Prohibited Encroachments.
 It is prohibited to do any of the following:

-Install, maintain, or otherwise engage in encroachments described in Section (a) above, without first obtaining a permit from the District;
+Install, maintain, or otherwise engage in Encroachments described in Section (a) above, without first obtaining a permit from the District;

 Leave, place, store or maintain any lumber, pipe, concrete, refuse or any other objects or items upon the District’s Works; or